neelsmith/greek101/docs/classes/module1/accent/index.md

 - write out the answers to questions 1-4 as complete sentences
 - follow the instructions for question 5 (including copying out each of the listed words).

-When you have completed the written assignment, use the Canvas Student app to scan and submit your work.

-Due: 5:00 pm the day before class.